-Protection by NDIF applies to everyone - with the exceptions listed in the law (e.g. investment funds, insurance institutions, investment firms) - who places a registered deposit in a bank domiciled in Hungary and the owner of the deposit is identified along AML rules.
+Protection by NDIF applies to everyone - with the exceptions listed in the law (e.g. investment funds, insurance institutions, investment firms) - who places a registered deposit in a bank domiciled in Hungary.

 Protection includes deposits of private individuals, enterprises, associations, foundations, sole entrepreneurs etc., including nationals living abroad and foreigners.
-The important point is that only registered deposits whose owner is identified by the AML rules are insured, i.e. the ones that have clearly identifiable owners.
-Please note that if a deposit owner is not identified by the current AML rules then the deposit is not considered as an insured (covered) one.
-Identification along AML rules can be executed any time before the final bank closure event in order to convert the uncovered deposit into a deposit insured one.
+The important point is that only registered deposits that are identifiable from the bank's register are insured, i.e. the ones that have clearly identifiable owners.
+Please note that unregistered deposits are not protected by NDIF, however unregistered deposits made earlier can be converted into registered deposits before compensation payouts are started (whereby they become protected by NDIF).

-If someone has made deposits with the same bank both as a private individual and on behalf of a business entity, the two deposit types are insured separately and independently since the owners of the deposits are separated entities .
+If someone has made deposits with the same bank both as a private individual and on behalf of a business entity, the two deposit types are insured separately and independently.

-For a detailed explanation of the compensation limit defined in EUR, see Section 12.
-In the examples below, the compensation limit of EUR 100,000 referenced in Section 12 will be taken to be equivalent to HUF 30,000,000 for simplicity's sake (assuming a HUF / EUR exchange rate of 300).
+For a detailed explanation of the compensation limit defined in EUR, see Section 9.
+In the examples below, the compensation limit of EUR 100,000 referenced in Section 9 will be taken to be equivalent to HUF 30,000,000 for simplicity's sake (assuming a HUF / EUR exchange rate of 300).